unicode-entropy/utf8char/README.md

 # utf8char
-A char encoded as UTF-8, this crate is in an MVP state, breaking changes and or rapid development practices are in effect
+A char encoded as UTF-8, this has multiple advantages over the char primitive and a one codepoint &str.

+Encoding and decoding char\<\-\>utf8 is expensive, yet common in cases where the advantages of the char data representation may not matter (see: `str::chars() -> transform -> collect::<String>()`).